 Kotor sits at the foot of the Lovcen mountain range.
-If you’re up for an epic adventure, pack your bags in the car and make your way up the winding road to the Lovcen mausoleum at the top of the Lovcen National Park.
+If you’re up for an epic adventure, make your way up the winding road to Lovcen.
+The drive is incredibly scenic and ethereal.

-Here you can enjoy sweeping views of the valley below and feel what it is like to be standing on clouds.
+At the top you can enjoy sweeping views of the valley below.
+It feels as if you are standing on clouds!
 The price to enter the national park is €2 and the price for the mausoleum entry is €5.
 There are 461 stairs to conquer to reach the view so be sure to pack a water bottle!

-Warning: the road to Lovcen is narrow and winding in a series of hair pin switchbacks.
-It is not for the faint hearted but totally worth it for these views!
-An alternative option if you’re not a confident driver would be to take a taxi to the top or join a group day tour.
+Warning: the road to Lovcen is narrow and winding in a series of hairpin switchbacks.
+It is not for the faint-hearted but totally worth it for these views!
+An alternative option if you’re not a confident driver would be to join a group day tour.

 Day Trip to Perast

-Perhaps the biggest secret of all is that the beauty of Kotor lies slightly beyond the town itself, in neighbouring villages such as Perast.
+Let me tell you a little secret.
+The beauty of Kotor lies slightly beyond the town itself, in neighbouring Perast.
 You can reach the small fishing village of Perast in just 20 minutes by car from Kotor.
-An alternative way to arrive is by bicycle if you’re looking for a full day trip and prefer to keep active when you travel.
+An alternative way to arrive is by bicycle if you’re looking for a full day trip!
+It is quite a long trek, but a very scenic ride.